Student Forum Leadership, 2017-2018

 Major: Cognitive Science; Politics, Law, and Social Thought

-Shruthi is a Senior from Duncan College studying Cognitive Science and Political Theory, with a passion for inter-disciplinary work.
+Shruthi is a senior from Duncan College studying Cognitive Science and Political Theory to better understand the complex relationship between technology and society.
+As the Editor-in-Chief of the Rice Journal of Public Policy, she is excited to expand the publication and its readership.
 She has been involved with the Baker Institute Student Forum since her freshman year and most recently served as Executive Vice President.
-As the new Editor-in-Chief of the Cultivator, she is extremely excited to work with the leadership team to grow the publication and its readership.
-Outside of BISF, Shruthi is involved with Rice University Court, the Oshman Engineering Design Kitchen, the Center for Science and Law at the Texas Medical Center, and the Houston martial arts scene.
-You can be sure to find her bothering David and Erin at Coffeehouse, discussing British politics, or tagging her friends in useless memes on Facebook.
+Outside of BISF, Shruthi is involved with Rice University Court, the Oshman Engineering Design Kitchen, the Center for Science and Law, and the Houston martial arts scene.
+She can be found bothering David and Erin at Coffeehouse, discussing British politics, or planning her next travel adventure.

 Executive Vice President